 Have an idea?
 Write it down.
 Have an edit?
 Write it down.
 Your developer is probably used to writing everything down, but we’re all human.
 If you write down everything that you want, changes, edits, ideas, suggestions, etc. it will be easy for everyone to reference them, especially if they are in email form.
 We live in a digital world and have busier and busier lives.
 Helping your developer by writing everything makes it easier for them to remember what you need and keeps you both from spending time trying to remember what was needed.
 This also makes sure there is no he said she said arguments about what should happen.
 Plus, you’ll be able to find what you were thinking or needing easier!
 I suggest using some kind of digital note taking so it’s searchable, or use a good system for note taking where you are able to find your notes again easily.
 Something like the Bullet Journal method is a good place to start finding your own method.

 The whole point of having a developer or designer working on the project is to let their expertise create the best possible version of your project.
+If you don’t think they are expert enough to come up with good solutions, don’t hire them!
+It amazes me how many people hire a developer or designer, then tell them what to do.
+In Steve Jobs words, ““It doesn’t make sense to hire smart people and then tell them what to do.
+We hire smart people so they can tell us what to do.”
 Don’t come with the problem and solution and then ignore their input.
 You are paying for their design and development expertise, so take advantage of it.
 They usually have an idea that looks, feels, and works better than the solution you thought of.